A new site design! Or better, a newish, tweaked design in which I removed some cruft: 205 deleted lines to be exact, or to quote Mies van der Rohe:

 - The RSS and github icon are now inline SVG’s, meaning I can change their color to match the theme in CSS.

 - I moved the title of the website to the top, not sure why I thought it was clever to hide the title in the footer.
 The subheadings are left instead of center aligned.

 - Articles on the index page are grouped per year.
 This makes it easier to find my more recent posts, given my low publishing frequency.

 - The current page is no longer linked in the top navigation bar, as it should be.

 - Renamed the ‘/policies’ page to ‘/legal’.
 I hope this does make sense?

 - I dropped Sass in favor of plain old CSS.
-CSS supports variables now, so the only difference between the light and the dark theme are a few variables.
+CSS supports variables, so the only difference between the light and the dark theme are a few variables.

-- I never configured Apache to serve my website over HTTP/2, oops!
-A single line config change later and it’s fixed.
+- I did not configure Apache to serve my website over HTTP/2, oops!
+A single line config change later, and it’s fixed.

 The homepage of the old design clocked in at 199 KB in total, the new one at 64 KB, an improvement of 103%.
 In short: back to basics.
 A lighter, simpler, more readable design.
 What do you think?